Leadership in Turbulent Times: Contents

+First section

-In the first section, Goodwin described the early lives of each president and compared Lincoln's experiences of poverty with the upbringing of Theodore Roosevelt and Franklin Roosevelt, who were born to wealthy families and studied at Harvard University.
+In the first section, Goodwin described the early lives of each president and compared Lincoln's experiences of poverty with the upbringing of Theodore Roosevelt and Franklin D. Roosevelt, who were born to wealthy families and studied at Harvard University.
 Goodwin also examined the relationships of the future presidents with their parents and their roles in their evolving leadership traits, including Johnson identifying "with his father's political ambitions" in his early life.

+Second section

 Part two covers setbacks to the future presidents, including a depression between Lincoln and Johnson, with the former failing his engagement with Mary Todd and political troubles, whereas Johnson was unsuccessful in his attempted run to the Senate seat.
-In contrast, Theodore Roosevelt underwent “grand tragedy" after the deaths of his mother and wife, whereas Franklin Roosevelt experienced a life-threatening polio case.
-However, the leaders subsequently recovered from the setbacks and worked in various jobs, such as Theodore Roosevelt's roles as a civil service commissioner, police commissioner, lieutenant colonel, governor, and vice president as well as Lyndon Johnson's experiences as a senator and leader of the senate.
+In contrast, Theodore Roosevelt underwent “grand tragedy" after the deaths of his mother and wife, whereas Franklin D. Roosevelt experienced a life-threatening polio case.
+However, the leaders subsequently recovered from the setbacks and worked in various jobs, such as Theodore Roosevelt's roles as a civil service commissioner, police commissioner, lieutenant colonel, governor, and vice president as well as Lyndon B. Johnson's experiences as a senator and leader of the senate.
 Goodwin then covers leadership skills the future presidents gained from the setbacks and experiences.

+Final section

-In the final section, Goodwin explains the leadership skills of the presidents demonstrated by various actions, including Lincoln's signing of the Emancipation Proclamation that freed slaves; Theodore Roosevelt's handling of the Coal Strike of 1902 and facilitating an end to the conflicts between nine mine owners and labour workers; Franklin's signing of New Deal projects, including the Civilian Conservation Corps, projects for the Works Progress Administration, and the introduction of businesses through the Securities and Exchange Commission; and Lyndon Johnson's signings of the 1964 Civil Rights Act, Voting Rights Act of 1965, the Elementary and Secondary Education Act, and Medicare, forming the Great Society.
+In the final section, Goodwin explains the leadership skills of the presidents demonstrated by various actions, including Lincoln's signing of the Emancipation Proclamation that freed slaves; Theodore Roosevelt's handling of the Coal Strike of 1902 and facilitating an end to the conflicts between nine mine owners and labor workers; Franklin's signing of New Deal projects, including the Civilian Conservation Corps, projects for the Works Progress Administration, and the introduction of businesses through the Securities and Exchange Commission; and Lyndon B. Johnson's signings of the 1964 Civil Rights Act, Voting Rights Act of 1965, the Elementary and Secondary Education Act, and Medicare, forming the Great Society.
 However, Goodwin criticized Johnson's handling of the Vietnam War, including escalation of tensions, "manipulating the budget", and concealing of information from the public.

 The book ends with an epilogue covering the post-presidencies and deaths of the four presidents.